deephealthproject/pyecvl/docs/source/installation.rst

 installing from the GitHub repo, the correct versions of ECVL and PyEDDL are available from the submodules (``third_party`` dir).

-The following sections contain a complete walkthrough to install the current version of PyECVL from scratch, assuming installation of all EDDL and ECVL optional modules.
+The following sections contain instructions to install PyECVL from scratch, assuming installation of all EDDL and ECVL optional modules.
 We use Ubuntu Linux as an example platform.

 Install ECVL and EDDL dependencies